Why Convert from Diesel to Vegetable Oil?

 - It’s biodegradable, so potential spills aren’t as hazardous.

 - It’s a natural lubricant.
 Many experts believe vegetable oil actually prolongs the life of an engine.
+It's less corrosive to exhausts, catalytic converters, etc, prolonging the life of your vehicle and saving money.

 - If you use recycled oil (say from your local chip shop) known as WVO, you’re actually using an unwanted waste product that might otherwise be dumped.